 What's the Best Raspberry Pi for Emulation?

-While it may seem the best Raspberry Pi for emulator use is the Raspberry Pi 3 B+, that's not necessarily correct.
-Rather, the Raspberry Pi 3 A+ runs retro gaming operating systems such as Lakka, Recalbox, or RetroPie equally well when compared to the Raspberry Pi 3 B+.
+When compared, the Raspberry Pi 3 A+ runs retro gaming operating systems such as Lakka, Recalbox, or RetroPie equally well to the Raspberry Pi 3 B+.
 Because Raspberry Pi emulation doesn't demand much RAM, and it mostly CPU and GPU bound, the A+ handles even many Nintendo 64 games phenomenally.
 Some PlayStation Portable ROMs function properly too, although PSP, Dreamcast, and N64 performance is variable.

 Connectivity comes into play.
 The Raspberry Pi 3 A+ lacks Ethernet.
 While emulation doesn't necessarily require an active Internet connection, you'll probably want Internet connectivity for scraping ROMs, and maybe streaming video or games.
 Since both boards utilize the same Wi-Fi connection, that should be fine.
 But if you need Ethernet, opt for the Pi 3 B+.